rohajrohit/NLP_full_course/README.md

 ## Course Information

-The materials in this repository are based on the NLP course by Josh Patill on Udemy.
+The materials in this repository are based on the NLP course by Jose Portilla on Udemy.
 This course provided me with valuable insights and practical knowledge in the following areas:

 - Text preprocessing
 - Text representation and embeddings